 What symbolism is present in "Danger aloft – Ptarmigan"?

-How does "Danger aloft – Ptarmigan" reflect Thorburn's artistic philosophy?
+How does "Danger aloft – Ptarmigan" reflect the themes of nature and conservation?

-What influences can be seen in Thorburn's work, particularly in this painting?
+What influences can be seen in Thorburn's artistic style in this painting?

-What is the significance of the ptarmigan in British culture?
+What is the significance of the ptarmigan in British wildlife?